Frequently Asked Questions

 Why does the wax inside the candle I bought look texturey and weird?

-As soy wax cools and hardens it can take on a characteristic which is called frost, which can appear as a sort of textured surface against the glass.
+As soy wax cools and hardens it can take on a characteristic which is called frost, which can appear as a sort of textured surface.
 This is just a natural characteristic of soy wax that happens sometimes and is not indicative of the quality of the wax.
 While things like the air temperature of the room while the candle was cooling can have some effect on the occurrence of frosting, its kind of a tricky thing that's hard to account for even in professional production.
 Your candle will perform just as well as it would with no frost, so just take it as a personality quirk of your unique candle.

 Why are your products cheaper on Prismafire.com compared to Etsy?